-- 3.1 Everyone in the Library shall respect the rights of other Library users. - 3.2 In order to maintain a good working environment for all users, Library users are required to identify themselves to, and comply with any directions made by, Library staff. - 3.3 Library staff must not be obstructed in the performance of their work. - 3.4 It is not permitted to smoke, take drugs, consume food or drink, or be under the influence of alcohol or drugs, in the Library.
-(Water only is permitted in capped plastic containers).
-Any food or drink in a consumable state which is brought in to the Library may be confiscated. - 3.5 Library property must not be damaged or defaced.
-This includes any attempt to interfere with or damage the Library's computer hardware and software. - 3.6 Cellphones may not be used in the Library and must be switched off or switched to silent ring. - 3.7 Silence must be observed in designated silent study areas in the Library - 3.8 The distribution or posting of any notices or the distribution of any product in the Library is not permitted without the prior authorisation of Library staff.

-- 3.9 Study spaces and facilities may not be unofficially reserved in the Library.
-Books and any other articles left unattended for more than 30 minutes on chairs or tables may be removed by Library staff.
-The Library accepts no responsibility for personal belongings left unattended in the Library. - 3.10 Bags and personal belongings must be presented for inspection when requested by a member of the Library staff. - 3.11 Library users are required to vacate the Library by closing time, or earlier if requested to do so by Library staff. - 3.12 In cases of emergency Library users are required to vacate the Library in accordance with instructions issued by Library staff. - 3.13 Children in the Library must be accompanied and appropriately supervised by an adult at all times. - 3.14 All users of copying and printing facilities in the Library are required to comply with the provisions of the current Copyright Act. - 3.15 Access to, and usage of, databases and other electronic resources must comply with specific data licences and may be restricted to members of the University. - Failure to abide by the Library Regulations may result in the implementation of the University Disciplinary Statute.
+- 3.1 Everyone in the Library shall respect the rights of other Library users. - 3.2 In order to maintain a safe environment Library users may be required to produce their AUT ID card, and must comply with any instructions from authorised staff. - 3.3 Library staff must not be obstructed in the performance of their duties. - 3.4 It is not permitted to smoke, take drugs or drink alcohol in the Library. - 3.5 Hot food, or drinks that are not in capped or lidded containers, may not be consumed in the Library, and may be confiscated by authorised staff. - 3.6 Library property and resources must not be damaged or defaced.
+This includes any attempt to interfere with or damage computer hardware and software. - 3.7 Cell phones and mobile devices must be switched to silent mode. - 3.8 Silence must be observed in designated silent study areas in the Library - 3.9 Books and any other articles left unattended in the Library may be removed by authorised staff. - 3.10 The Library accepts no responsibility for personal belongings left unattended in the Library. - 3.11 Bags and personal belongings must be presented for inspection at the exit point if requested by an authorised staff member. - 3.12 In cases of emergency Library users are required to vacate the Library in accordance with instructions issued by authorised staff. - 3.13 Children must be accompanied and appropriately supervised by an adult at all times, while in the Library. - 3.14 All users of copying and printing facilities in the Library are required to comply with the provisions of the current Copyright Act. - 3.15 Permission is required from authorised staff for the distribution or posting of any notices or the distribution of any product in the Library. - 3.16 Permission is required from authorised staff for any filming and photography in the Library. - Failure to abide by the Library Regulations may result in suspension of borrowing privileges, temporary exclusion from the Library and/or implementation of the University Disciplinary Statute.

-Complaints Procedures
+Complaints1 Procedures